Rajim32/my.profile/README.md

         <section>
             <h2>About Me</h2>
             <p>Welcome to my portfolio website!
 I am passionate about web development and love creating innovative solutions.</p>
+            <p>For me, web development is more than just a career—it's a canvas for innovation and expression.</P>
+            <p>I thrive on the thrill of turning ideas into interactive experiences, utilizing the latest technologies to build websites that captivate and inspire.</p>
         </section>

         <section>